 Our projects are community-based and serve a variety of stakeholders.
 Whether it is an oral history archive or documentary film, a curriculum pack for classrooms or workshops for a target group, The Tessellate Institute engages in a range of activities.
 Take a look below at some of our past and present projects.
-If you wish to get involved in anything currently ongoing, please contact us.
+If you wish to get involved or propose a new project, please contact us.

 An opportunity for young Muslim women in high school to connect, develop self-expression through photography, and exhibit their work in the community, using Photovoice to build connections.